HassarHassane/Corona-Statis/README.md

 I made the consumption of the API that is available on URL: https://pomber.github.io/covid19/timeseries.json

 ## Tech / framework used
-HTML, CSS, Bootstrap, JavaScript, Jquery, DataTables, ChartJs Firebase realtime database cloud for data storage.
+HTML, CSS, Bootstrap, JavaScript, Jquery, DataTables, ChartJs, firebase realtime database cloud for data storage.

 ## Prediction model
 I strongly recommend that you first consult my personal work in the Pre-Prediction file, then go to COVID19-Prediction.